 When shipping liquids, containers need to be sealed securely to prevent leakage during transit.
 It’s important to seal the lids on bottles or containers to prevent leakage.
 We recommend that you wrap bottles in impermeable material, surrounded by absorbent material.

 We would suggest that if you do reuse a box then to make sure that you check for dents and creases as the parcel could be damaged as it passes through sorting machinery.
 The best thing to do is to reinforce the parcel with packaging tape before shipping.

 Seal the parcel securely.

-Using tape, evenly seal along the seams or open flaps or edges.
+Using the packaging tape, evenly seal along the seams or open flaps or edges.
 Sealing your shipment using the ‘H’ method is the most popular.